Introduction What's New Features Installation Quick Start API Reference Configuration License

 simple Print, save, basic annotations General PDF viewing

-annotation All annotation tools enabled PDF review, collaboration
+annotation All annotation tools enabled (default) PDF review, collaboration

 form Text input, signatures Form filling, contracts